floryn08/homeserver-deployment/README.md

 - [ ] better backup strategy?
 - [ ] better deployment strategy?
 - [ ] use ansible to faster deploy all requirements on a machine?
+- [ ] expose kubernetes api some other way to bypass cloudflare challenge in action
+- [ ] Use tokens from the TokenRequest API or manually created secret-based tokens instead of auto-generated secret-based tokens.